RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 ## Prerequisite

-Ensure `/export` directory has been created.
-  - Note on MacOS, Catalina introduced read-only root.
-Hence creating `export` is not straightforward.
-See this [post](https://derflounder.wordpress.com/2020/01/18/creating-root-level-directories-and-symbolic-links-on-macos-catalina/), on how to go about doing this.

 Ensure MariaDB and the needed databases are created and populated
   - See [Getting Started on OSX](../Installation-and-Development/Getting-started-on-OSX/#getting-started-on-osx) for installation information.
   - See [Configure MariaDB](../Installation-and-Development/Configure-MariaDB/#configure-mariadb) for instructions how to create and grant user permission.